A Reasonable Method to Estimate Loss of Labor Productivity Due to Overtime

 4. ADVANTAGES AND DISADVANTAGES

-The advantages and disadvantages of the proposed method must be weighed against other studies and methods available to estimate productivity loss due to overtime.
+The advantages and disadvantages of the proposed method must be weighed against other studies, labor productivity formulas, and methods available to estimate productivity loss due to overtime.
 A review of every such study and method is beyond the scope of this article.
 However, after conducting a review of the available alternatives, one finds that all studies and methods have either (i) been criticized in some manner by industry experts or the courts, or (ii) have not been frequently used or studied, and therefore have not come under significant scrutiny.

 Thus, while the proposed approach has potential weaknesses, such as a lack of data underlying the studies used by the MCAA or the fact that the calculated inefficient hours are estimated and not exact, other approaches may have similar weaknesses.